 1. Keep your language non-judgemental and label free.

 It’s important to realise that someone is not ‘crazy’, ‘weird’, or ‘sick’ to talk about suicidal thoughts.
 They are just suffering emotional pain and going through a hard time.
 If anything, they are courageous to have shared their struggle with you.

-3. Make sure the person is in a safe space.
+3. Ensure the person is in a safe space.

-4. Make it very clear how much you are there for them.
+4. Make it clear how much you are there for them.